-There’s a lot more to running a web design business than just making websites.
+There’s a lot more to running a freelance business than just being good at your craft.
 And I struggled for years until I finally figured out the “magic” formula in late 2014.

 I had finally figured out how to streamline my business and attract the kind of clients I actually wanted to work with.
 And things just got better from there.

 I now live in beautiful Aspen, Colorado, which I am SO fortunate to be able to do.
 I work with clients I love, and make websites I am proud to show off.
-And I do that working less than 40 hours a week, and making more than enough money to live the life I want.
+And I do that working about 20 hours a week, and making more than enough money to live the life I want.